 If nausea is part of your prodrome it’s not a surprise that keeping hydrated to fend off the attack or abort the attack would be especially hard.
 Who wants to keep drinking when you have the queasies?
-(More on specific tips to help nausea later in this article)

 I had heard anecdotal stories of people saying that they need to pee a lot and/or seem thirstier before migraine, but I had not seen it mentioned in any studies before.
 A few weeks ago, this symptom became apparent to me.
 I was not at home so I became more aware of needing to search for public bathrooms.

 I didn’t just have an uptick in the sensation of needing to go.
 My bladder kept filling up even though I didn’t feel especially thirsty nor was I drinking much more.
-Diuresis!
-Sure enough, later that evening I sensed familiar head pain followed by jaw pain and knew a migraine was on the way.
+Sure enough, later that evening I sensed familiar head pain followed by jaw pain and knew a migraine attack was on the way.

 Do we need to just avoid dehydration or do people with migraine benefit from additional fluids?